NanoComp/meep/doc/docs/Scheme_Tutorials/Eigenmode_Source.md

 Note that in `eigenmode-source`, the `direction` property must be set to `NO-DIRECTION` for a non-zero `eig-kpoint` which specifies the waveguide axis.

-Additionally, we can demonstrate the eigenmode source for a rotated waveguide.
+### Oblique Waveguides

+The eigenmode source can also be used to launch modes in an oblique/rotated waveguide.
 The results are shown in the two figures below for the single- and multi-mode case.
 There is one subtlety: for mode **A** in the multi-mode case, the `bnum` parameter is set to 3 rather than 2.
 This is because a non-zero rotation angle breaks the symmetry in the $y$-direction which therefore precludes the use of `EVEN-Y` in `eig-parity`.
 Without any parity specified for the $y$-direction, the second band corresponds to *odd* modes.
 This is why we must select the third band which contains even modes.

 Note that an oblique waveguide leads to a breakdown in the [PML](../Perfectly_Matched_Layer.md#breakdown-of-pml-in-inhomogeneous-media).
 A simple workaround for mitigating the PML reflection artifacts in this case is to double the `thickness` from 1 to 2.